- Record visual observations

 - The wind is calm.

-Step 1: Prepare for this lesson by taking a digital picture of each student standing.
+Step 10: Take a digital picture of each student standing.
 Cut out the pictures exactly around the child's outline so there is no background.
 Optional: Have your students wear sunglasses for their pictures, carry an umbrella, or wear a rain hat.

 This Weather Watch activity meets national standards by providing students with opportunities in the following areas.